JensLincke/px25-graalwasm/wit-introduction/README.md

 7. list<> - denotes an ordered sequence of values of type T
 8. option<> - for any type T, the option may or may not contain that value.
 Similar to std::optional in c++
 9. result<,> for any types T,E the result may contain one or the other but not both.
 Similar to std::variant in c++
-10. tuples - ordere fixed length sequence of values of specified types
+10. tuples - ordered fixed length sequence of values of specified types

 ## User defined types in WIT